emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/py_writer_open_ai_tool_builder.rst

 Limitations
 -----------

-The primary limitation of ``PyWriterOpenAIToolBuilder`` is that it works only with instances of ``PyWriter``, which itself may have its own limitations.
+The primary limitation of ``PyWriterOpenAIToolkit`` is that it works only with instances of ``PyWriter``, which itself may have its own limitations.
 Additionally, it requires that the ``build_for_open_ai`` method is called explicitly to generate the ``OpenAITool`` instances,